As an Amazon Associate, I may earn from qualifying purchases at no extra cost to you.

 You don’t need a professional because they are simple to install.

-- Use carpets or rug floors.
+- Use household items to soundproof; for example carpets or rug floors.
 The flooring of your room is also responsible for creating too much sound.
 To avoid the echo produced by the floors, use carpets or rugs as a cover.

 The carpets and rugs absorb the noise and also deaden the reflection of the sound.